apache/nuttx-apps/examples/README.txt

       CONFIG_EXAMPLES_NX_BPP.
     CONFIG_EXAMPLES_NX_TBCOLOR -- The color of the toolbar.
 Default depends on CONFIG_EXAMPLES_NX_BPP.
-    CONFIG_EXAMPLES_NX_FONTCOLOR -- The color of the toolbar.
+    CONFIG_EXAMPLES_NX_FONTCOLOR -- The color of the fonts.
 Default depends on CONFIG_EXAMPLES_NX_BPP.
     CONFIG_EXAMPLES_NX_BPP -- Pixels per pixel to use.
 Valid options include 2, 4, 8, 16, 24, and 32.
 Default is 32.